Photonico/Computational_Physics_Topics/Atom Physics/README.md

-# Quantum Mechanics
+# Atom Physics

 ## About this repository

-A lecture on Quantum Mechanics.
+A lecture on Atom Physics.

 ## Index